shomykohai/quest-system/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] This PR changes something in the code (e.g. for better performance).
     - [ ] If any code changes had taken place, I've tested them before committing.
+    - [ ] I've properly updated the documentation to reflect the changes I've made.
 - [ ] This PR adds something new.
 - [ ] This PR fixes an issue. <!-- Please reference the issue -->
 - [ ] This PR includes breaking changes.